Fast fashion in China: Carbon Emission

 Carbon dioxide emissions are a huge contributor to climate change, and China emits 13% of total emissions globally, estimating around 7.7 tons per person.
 China, however, participates in the Paris Agreement, a pledge for countries to achieve their peak emissions by 2030 and net-zero emissions before 2060.
 On estimation, if China were to continue emitting carbon dioxide levels at its current rate, they would use a lot of their carbon budget by 2050.

 The fashion industry has been responsible for 10% of annual global carbon dioxide emissions.
 This percentage equates to total amount of emissions used for the entire economy of France, United Kingdom, and Germany combined.
 The reason for this ties into the speed at which clothes from fast fashion brands are made.
 They are made in factories that have little to no safety regulations and push out clothes at an unbelievable pace.
 In 2018, the fashion industry was specifically responsible for 2.1 billion metric tons of emissions.

 In China, the highest emitter regions also happen to be the richest regions, such as Beijing and Shanghai; both these provinces are also the leading fashion hubs in China.
 Additionally, Beijing and Shanghai make up almost 50 million people.

 Transportation

-While not all fast fashion brands produce their clothing in China to make a piece of clothing, materials can come from all over the world; this requires the transportation of goods.
+Since fashion brands use materials from all over the world and ship products out to a wide range of places, a lot of fast transportation is required.
 Transportation has accounted for roughly 15–20% of the total percent of emissions each year.
+This includes road transport, air freight, and ocean shipping.
+Of those three categories, air freight has a significantly larger impact with it producing 10 times as many emissions as road transport and 44 times as many as ocean shipping.
+Even though transport is a smaller share of emissions than production, it still contributes significantly and can grow as delivery speeds increase.

-Labor concerns
+Labor Concerns

-Laborer trafficking
+Laborer Trafficking

 China did not have labor laws until 1994, when it was established that workers could only work 44 hours a week with no more than 36 hours of overtime per month.
 However, these laws are regularly violated as many factories in China have shadow factories where workers are paid daily if they work overtime.
 These shadow factories are unknown to the government and are thus able to bypass rules.